 Installation Location and Appearance

-In our post on Protecting Your Surveillance Cameras, we discussed the importance of choosing your cameras wisely.
+In our post on Surveillance Camera Maintenance, we discussed the importance of choosing your cameras wisely.
 Outdoor cameras, for example, should have a specific rating for outdoor installation.
 Security companies can then install these cameras anywhere.
 This means that camera installation is based solely on a property’s specific vulnerabilities.
 Fake cameras, on the other hand, do not have a rating for outdoor installation.
 Therefore, you will often see these cameras mounted underneath awnings or in other sheltered locations.
 If you find outdoor cameras “hiding” from the conditions rather than out in the open, do not be surprised if these “cameras” are only for show.

 Additionally, weatherproof cameras should look somewhat rugged.
 Dummy cameras provide a cheap alternative to the real thing.
 If installing fake security cameras required a significant investment, nobody would buy them.
 Instead, customers would simply opt for real cameras if they already needed to spend serious money.
 Therefore, dummy cameras often include cheap plastic covering, or a thin layer of glass over the lens.
 Security equipment manufacturers make cameras with a thick outer shell, often made of aluminum.
 Additionally, dome cameras generally have a thick, vandal-proof shell made of poly-carbonate plastic.
 Outdoor-rated cameras will certainly not look cheap or be easy to damage or destroy.
 If you find outdoor cameras that do meet this description, you’ve likely found a fake.

 The Devil is in the Details